 First Aid for an Absence Seizure:

-Atonic seizures produce an abrupt loss of muscle tone.
-Other names for this type of seizure include drop attacks, astatic or akinetic seizures.
-They produce head drops, loss of posture, or sudden collapse.
+Atonic seizures cause loss of muscle tone.
+In fact, Atonic literally means “without tone” so the muscles become weak.
+It may cause the eyelids to droop, the head to drop, a person may drop things or fall to the ground.
+Usually, the person will remain conscious.
 In some children, only their head suddenly drops.
 After a few seconds to a minute the child recovers, regains consciousness.
+These seizures usually last less than 15 seconds.
 Because atonic seizures are so abrupt, without any warning, and because the people who experience them fall with force, atonic seizures can result in injuries to the head and face.

 Protective headgear is sometimes used by children and adults; the seizures tend to be resistant to drug therapy.